 Chair of Governors

-I am Chair of Governors and a Co-opted Governor at Craneswater Junior School.
+I am a Co-opted Governor at Craneswater Junior School.
 My working background is information technology, have worked for a large computer company for 28 years.
 I live in Southsea with my wife and two children who went through Craneswater School themselves.
 I was impressed by the dedication and enthusiasm of the staff who are committed to both excellent teaching and the all-round development of children.
 They provide a nurturing environment in which children can grow into happy, confident and caring young people.
 I am keen to support the school along this path in my role as Governor and ensure they continue to deliver the same opportunities to all children in the future.
 My main leisure interest is scuba diving (but only in warm water!).

 I moved back to Portsmouth (my hometown) in 1993 after a 15 year teaching career in East London.
 At the time I was making a shift from Primary School Teacher to University Lecturer and wanted to stay involved with schools in some way and becoming a governor at Craneswater seemed a great way to do that.
 I can’t believe how quickly the time has gone and the fact that I am still here reflects how much I feel a part of the school and its development.
 What I really like about Craneswater is the happy atmosphere and the range of activities that go on in and outside of the classroom; especially the school play!